-Expunging a Felony in Texas
+Expunging Felony Charges in Texas

 It is not uncommon for employers to ask applicants whether they have any felony convictions on employment applications.
 Criminal background checks are incredibly common among employers across the nation, and an individual or company is justified in not hiring people who have previously committed crimes that could impact their business or criminal histories that could pose possible liability risks.